For me, at the heart of motivation lies the necessity to make someone think.

 I bet that we all wish that we had a way of measuring our conversations like this.

-The “on demand” nature of an employee engagement app also means that people can get help at a time that suits them rather than when their boss is free.
+The “on demand” nature of an employee engagement and communication app also means that people can get help at a time that suits them rather than when their boss is free.
 If they know that there is a training video on how to use the latest system, they will visit the app rather than take up the time of their boss or colleagues.
 They feel good that they are being proactive, and their conversations with one another gain an added depth of meaning.

 For me, however, the most powerful aspect of an app is that it can be moulded by a whole range of different people.
 While one manager might have a fixed “style” and approach for dealing with certain situations, an app can be flexible to change with the demands of the business and its output comes from the wisdom of the crowd rather than the individual.